Bharatreddy15/5200-IS-SoftwareDevelopment/README.md

 # 5200-IS-Software Development

 # The BookingBliss
-### A application were you can book you tickets just by sitting in home or any where you no need to visit it.
+### A application were you can book your movie tickets just by sitting in home or any where you no need to visit it.

 ## Sandeep narsin
 ### -Payment Options